 Companies Act, 2013 introduced the concept of One Person Company in India to promote self-employment and to motivate individuals who are capable of starting a business of their own.
 The need for two directors in a private limited company is eliminated which aids the entrepreneurs to have total control over their entity, and also enjoying limited liability.
-A nominee is required to be mentioned in the Memorandum & Articles of Association, who will take over the responsibility of the company in case the original member is dead or incapable by any cause.

 Number of Member is the first in the Disadvantages of one-person company, the One Person Company Registration can have a Minimum or Maximum no. of 1 Member.
 It only allows one person to own and run the entire business.
 A minor is neither eligible to become a member or a nominee of the OPC nor it cannot hold a share with beneficial interest.